sabina301/Online-Store/README.md

 This is a code for a online store!)

-Used: Go, PostgreSQL, Docker, html, css, js
+Used: Go, PostgreSQL, Docker, html, js

 ~~